mgaitan/readeckbot/README.md

 > Don't have it yet?
 Install it from here: https://github.com/astral-sh/uv#installation

-Then run the bot:
+Then in another terminal run the bot:

 ```bash
 uv run readeckbot
 ```

-That’s it!
+The first time it will install Python and the depenencies as needed and can take a bit, but that’s it!

 You can now start chatting with your bot on Telegram using your own token.

 Happy hacking and happy reading! 📚🤖